 Two adults, two children rescued after disabled boat left adrift in Lake Pontchartrain

-COVINGTON - A St. Tammany Parish sheriff’s deputy and a U.S. Coast Guard vessel helped rescue two adults and two children left stranded on a disabled boat in Lake Pontchartrain Thursday morning, according to WWLTV.
+COVINGTON - A St. Tammany Parish sheriff’s deputy and a U.S. Coast Guard vessel helped rescue two adults and two children left stranded on a disabled boat in Lake Pontchartrain Thursday morning.

 At around 5:15 a.m.
-Thursday morning, the U.S. Coast Guard requested assistance locating the boat from the sheriff's office, and a deputy patrolling in the area heard the call for help and responded.
+Thursday morning, the U.S. Coast Guard requested assistance locating the boat from the sheriff's office.
+Deputy Jordan Salles, who was patrolling in the area, heard the call for help and responded.

 The deputy found the 24-foot Bayliner boat drifting near the Highway 11 bridge with the adults and children onboard, and from there, the Coast Guard vessel and deputy secured the boat and pulled all four people safely onto the bridge.